sybrew/the-seo-framework/readme.txt

 	-> Also, rename all functions to contain their data type in them, this is then consistent with all other Factory classes.
 		-> generate_meta() would become get_generated_robots_meta()

-TODO apply_filters_ref_array() should now be slower than apply_filters(), no?
-	-> This is because we have to generate an array first.
-		-> Test with 2, 3, 4, and 5 arguments.

 TODO if we add a new "enable Schema.org output" support button (because it's now always outputting something), we should enable it only if the user has any of the 3 toggles enabled.
 	* Or, for new users, always enabled it.